from small one page howto to huge articles all in one place

 This function must be called at least once within a program (a program is all the code that shares a memory space) before the program calls any other function in libcurl.
 The environment it sets up is constant for the life of the program and is the same for every program, so multiple calls have the same effect as one call.

-This function is not thread safe.
-You must not call it when any other thread in the program (i.e. a thread sharing the same memory) is running.
-This doesn't just mean no other thread that is using libcurl.
-Because curl_global_init(3) calls functions of other libraries that are similarly thread unsafe, it could conflict with any other thread that uses these other libraries.
+If this is not thread-safe (the bit mentioned above is not set), you must not call this function when any other thread in the program (i.e. a thread sharing the same memory) is running.
+This does not only mean other threads that use libcurl.
+Because curl_global_init(3) calls functions of other libraries that are similarly thread-unsafe, it could conflict with any other thread that uses these other libraries.

 If you are initializing libcurl from a Windows DLL you should not initialize it from DllMain or a static initializer because Windows holds the loader lock during that time and it could cause a deadlock.